Hijab Ban

 Eighty-eight per cent of Muslim women surveyed also felt that Quebec has become a less welcoming place to live.
 Ninety per cent felt that it is a less welcoming place to work.
 For this growing majority, Quebec is becoming unlivable; 71 per cent of Muslim women surveyed are considering leaving the province altogether, and 73 per cent have considered or have already applied for work outside of Quebec.
 Sixty-six per cent of Muslim women are considering applying for work within Muslim-owned businesses and community organizations, leading to concerns around the ghettoization of the community and further social discord.

-We urge all Canadians and Quebecers to stand up now to raise their voices and to protect the Charter.
+We urge all Canadians and Quebecers to stand up now and raise their voices and to protect the Charter.

 OUR CIVIL LIBERTIES STILL AT RISK

-Join us in the battle to defeat Bill 21 today.
+Help us continue the fight to defeat Bill 21.

 Make Your Voice Heard